 To use footage in a production, or to license films for other purposes, please contact email@example.com.

-Film which claims to be the Titanic setting sail.
-Shots of relatives and survivors after sinking.
+RMS Olympic setting sail.
+Shots of relatives and survivors after Titanic sinking.

-White Star passenger liner HMS Britannic under construction at Belfast shipyard.
+White Star passenger liner HMHS Britannic under construction at Belfast shipyard.

 Four ships totalling 180,000 tons set new record for being in Southampton harbour together.

 Prince Edward, Prince of Wales, arrives back in Southampton after a ten week holiday.

 Liner "Olympic" cuts right through the lightship "Nantucket" in a dense fog.

 Good footage of a lifeboat rescue - hospital ship Rohilla has sunk close to coast.